 Wetlands were divided into distinct classes according to their environmental and vegetation characteristics.
-These classes included swamps, marshes, and shallow water ecosystems; they are described below.
+These classes included marshes, shallow water, swamps, and wet meadow ecosystems; they are described below.

 Marsh ecosystems

 Marsh wetland ecosystems occur at the edge of shallow open water, ponds, and lakes, on the edges of larger wetlands, and in depressions where the water table is above or near the soil surface.
 Rushes, cattails, or occasionally sedges usually dominate marshes, and some floating aquatics such as duckweed were often present.